Skip to main content

 mceclip1.png

-Select the Action Plan you want to assign, or start.
+Select the Action Plan you want to assign, or begin.
 These details are editable.
 Ensure that you set the Plan Start Date.

 mceclip2.png